Power Of 3 Satisfactions

 Ending Power of 3 Satisfactions Can Sour Spectacular Success

-When individuals, groups, and organizations that use the power of 3 satisfactions don’t understand that power, they can abandon the 3 satisfactions for strategies that focus more on leader/management desires.
-Paula used to be involved with an organization that was a spectacular success.
+When individuals, groups, and organizations use the power of 3 satisfactions without understanding how positive it is, they can abandon the 3 satisfactions for strategies that focus more on leader/management desires.
+Paula M. Kramer used to be involved with an organization that was a spectacular success.
 The organization had both customer and community support.
 People from around the country would come in and tell Paula and others that it was the best organization of its kind they had ever been in.
 Its path to spectacular success was simple, but effective.

 Path